yoshuawuyts/knowledge/arch/patterns.md

 use:
 ### extended publish-subscribe
 `PUBSUB` with forwarding makes a multi-publish multi-subscriber model less fragile.
-The forwarder should only forward connections without keepin state to stay robust.
+The forwarder should only forward connections without keeping state to stay robust.
 ```txt
  ┌──────────┐   ┌──────────┐   ┌──────────┐